-On the basis of the initial report referred to in Article 61, the Agency shall establish a unified inventory of all nuclear material in Zimbabwe subject to safeguards under this Agreement, irrespective of its origin, and shall maintain this inventory on the basis of subsequent reports and of the results of its verification activities.
-Copies of the inventory shall be made available to Zimbabwe at intervals to be agreed.
+On the basis of the initial report referred to in Article 61, the Agency shall establish a unified inventory of all nuclear material in the Central African Republic subject to safeguards under this Agreement, irrespective of its origin, and shall maintain this inventory on the basis of subsequent reports and of the results of its verification activities.
+Copies of the inventory shall be made available to the Central African Republic at intervals to be agreed.